Sunday, September 5, 2010

 A Filipino overseas is a person who is born in the Philippines and is living outside of the country either for work or other reasons.
 There are more than 11 million overseas Filipinos worldwide, about 11% of the total population of the Philippines[1].
 And the remittances they get actually helps in the economy.
 Remittances by OFWs grew by 7 percent to $4.339 billion in the first quarter of the year from $4.057 billion a year earlier.

+Last year, the money transferred by OFWs to relatives in the Philippines went up by 5.4 percent to a record $17.348 billion from $16.426 billion.[2]
+But the sad part of this is that Filipino’s overseas face a lot of dangers staying in a place that counts them as a least priority.
+In places like Saudi Arabia, Iraq and other Middle East countries some Filipino workers who are vulnerable with the situation get killed in bombings and shoot outs, some are sexually harassed, and treated as slaves.
+In Europe some are trafficked to be sex slaves and maltreated.
+Some Filipino’s in other parts of the world who commits crimes are sentenced with death penalty.
 The latter implies that final judgment of conviction has already been reached and the Filipinos concerned are simply awaiting execution.
 As of July 2010, there are 102 active OFW death penalty cases.
 Of these, 16 are OFWs in the Middle East who are charged with murder/homicide (including rape/robbery with murder).
 Seventy-four involve drug-related cases, most of which are in China, while three are non-drug related cases[3].
 These are few of the problems that Filipino’s abroad experience and obviously there should be something done with it.
 This is where Philippine Foreign Policies come into picture.
 The Executive branch of the Philippine government decides what policy, and to what state will the policy apply to, and will address the different problems mentioned above.
 In Article II section four of the 1987 constitution of the Philippines, it says that the prime duty of the government is to serve and protect the people.
 So it is just necessary that the Philippine government do whatever it takes to be of service to the Filipino people be it inside or outside the country.
 It was because of the unity of the Filipino people that the country has achieved its independence from its colonizers before and it will also be because of the Filipino people, specifically the government, that will protect and serve their co-Filipino workers abroad, who greatly help the economy.
 Luckily, the Philippine govt. has not let its people down and does every possible means to protect the Filipino abroad.

 Some of the departments in country that has done steps in protecting nationals abroad is The Philippine Overseas employment Administration (POEA), Office of the Undersecretary for Migrant Workers Affairs (OUMWA), Office of the Undersecretary for Special and Ocean Concerns (OUSOC), Department of Labor and Employment (DOLE), and Department of National Defense (DND).
 These offices are just some of the offices that help in protecting Filipino workers all over the world.
 They play very important roles in making policies that caters to the problems the Filipino workers outside of the country experiences.
 The POEA is tasked to accredit al legal recruitment agencies in the country going to other countries abroad.
 They process the papers of the workers and register them for insurances.
 The office also provides pre-employment seminars and monitor conditions of the workers abroad.
 They also provide legal assistance to victims of illegal recruitment and if violations are made they also make sure that there will be humanly and reasonable sanctions for offenders[4].
 The OUMWA, under the Department of foreign affairs, and created by Republic Act No. 8042, or the Migrant Workers and Overseas Filipinos Act of 1995, helps the secretary and provides advice on matters that include formulating and execution of the country’s foreign policies in protecting the dignity, rights, and freedom of Filipino citizens abroad, while giving particular attention to the protection and promotion of the welfare and dignity of overseas Filipinos and deliver this approach timely to Filipino nationals.
 It is the third pillar of Philippine foreign policy and one of the highest priority concerns of the Secretary of Foreign Affairs and the Philippine Foreign Service Posts.[5]
 The OUSOC aids the Secretary of Foreign Affairs and provides him advice on matters relating to special issues like Maritime and Ocean Concerns, Territorial Concerns, Overseas Absentee Voting, Dual Citizenship, Children in Armed Conflict, Human Rights Issues, Counter Terrorism, and Peace Processes that can also greatly affect Filipino nationals.[6]
 Department of Labor and Employment (DOLE) Promotes gainful employment opportunities, develop human resources, protect workers and promote their welfare and maintain industrial peace.
 The scope of protection of nationals obviously does not only apply to Filipino’s abroad but also Filipino’s in the country, and so DND is in-charge of the protection of nationals in the country.
 There are also certain committees created by the government to protect nationals.
 Created in the year 2003 is the Philippine Human Rights Committee (PHRC).
 The committee gives aid to the president and provides advice in effectively addressing arising problems on Human Rights in the country and also abroad.
 The committee is part of the body whose stand makes a difference in the decision making of foreign and local policy making in the country.